 \subsubsection{Path-level accuracy}

 We analyze the accuracy of the predictor in estimating the delays of a sample of paths in the circuit.
 These path delays are estimated by annotating the predicted parasitic values, wire delays, and wire slews into a timing engine.
-We compare the path slacks across the traditional flow and ML-based flow.
-Specifically, we analyze paths whose slack is below 40\% of the clock period, considering one worst-case path for each endpoint.
+We compare the path slacks across the traditional flow and the ML-based flow. \blueHL{Specifically, we analyze paths whose slack is below 40\% of the clock period, considering one worst-case path for each endpoint.}

-Fig.~\ref{fig:path_slack_OR} shows an example of the slack comparison for swerv\_wrapper in 45nm technology and coyote in 12nm technology.
-The figures on the left show the discrepancy in path slack between GR and DR timing estimates and the figures on the right show the ML-corrected path slacks versus the path slacks post-DR. With the ML-based timing correction applied after GR, the post-GR path slacks have a better match with post-DR slacks.
+\blueHL{Fig.~\ref{fig:path_slack_OR} shows an example of the slack comparison for (a) swerv\_wrapper in 45nm technology and (b) coyote in 12nm technology.
+The figures on the left show the discrepancy in path slack between GR and DR timing estimates and the figures on the right show the ML-corrected path slacks versus the post-DR path slacks.
+With the ML-based timing correction applied after GR, the post-GR path slacks have a better match with post-DR slacks.}

-The last six columns in Table~\ref{tbl:ml-sink-accuracy2} compare the mean, maximum and standard deviation of path slack \%errors from the ML model against the \%errors from the traditional flow for multiple designs in both OpenROAD and commercial tool flow.
-The mean path slack \%error is defined as the mean of the absolute percentage difference between the ML-based slacks and the post-DR paths slacks which uses clock constraint for each design as a reference.
-The traditional flow has a higher mean, maximum, and standard deviation of \%error when compared to the ML-based flow except the standard deviation of bp\_be 45nm in OpenROAD is slightly worse than the traditional flow.
-This indicates that on average the ML-based post-GR slacks correlate better with post-DR slacks than the traditional-flow-based slacks.
-On average, the path slack accuracy is improved from 2.50\% error to 1.11\% error.
-This enables timing optimizations to buffer nets and resize logic gates on truly critical paths.
+\blueHL{The last six columns in Table~\ref{tbl:ml-sink-accuracy2} compare the mean, maximum and standard deviation of path delay \%errors from the ML model against the \%errors from the traditional flow for multiple designs in both OpenROAD and the commercial tool flow.
+The mean path delay \%error is defined as the mean of the absolute percentage difference between the ML-based delays and the post-DR path delays, using the clock constraint for each design as the (normalization) reference.
+The traditional flow has a higher mean, maximum, and standard deviation of \%error when compared to the ML-based flow, with just one exception -- the standard deviation of bp\_be 45nm in OpenROAD is slightly worse than with the traditional flow.
+This indicates that on average the ML-based post-GR delays correlate better with post-DR delays than the traditional-flow-based delays.
+The path delay accuracy is improved by our approach, with the average error reducing from 2.50\% to 1.11\%.
+This enables timing optimizations to buffer nets and resize logic gates on truly critical paths.}